dirkkalmbach/Portfolio-Project/README.md

 - the main frame (with the carousel) will be diminished
 - the portfolio information are vertically (rather than horizontally) arranged
-- instead of explicit links to the portfolio sites the correspondent image is now a link
+- instead of explicit links to the portfolio sites the correspondent image works now as a link
 - minor layout adjustments like a thinner horizontal line

 For tablet devices the carousel is replaced by a single image to take account of lower bandwith on mobile devices.

-Finally, modals are suppressed on tablets and mobile.
+Finally, modals are suppressed on tablets.

 ## References